 of artwork.
 This type of therapy may help you express feelings about cancer through

 art.
-It also helps you discuss emotions and concerns as related to it.
-In another
+Your art is then used to help you discuss emotions and concerns as related to

-form of art therapy, you may view pieces of art, often in photographs.
-You can then
+it.
+In another form of art therapy, you may view pieces of art, often in photographs.

 Can art therapy help people with cancer?

-benefits among people who have participated in art therapy.
-Participating in art therapy
+benefits among people who have participated in art therapy, such as improved mood,

-or creating art on your own can be an effective form of distraction as well.
-Thinking
+art therapy or creating art on your own can be an effective form of distraction as

-about and creating art can help to distract you from focusing on thoughts of pain
+well.
+Thinking about and creating art can help to distract you from pain and anxiety.

 Many art therapists believe this type of therapy works, in part, because of the act